abajwa-hw/ambari-flink-service/README.md

 - [Apache Zeppelin](https://zeppelin.incubator.apache.org/) now also supports Flink.
 You can also install it via [Zeppelin Ambari service](https://github.com/hortonworks-gallery/ambari-zeppelin-service) for vizualization

+More details on Flink and how it is being used in the industry today available here: [http://flink-forward.org/?post_type=session](http://flink-forward.org/?post_type=session)

 #### Remove service